-The stamp recognized the special relationship Canada shared with Mandela, who referred to this country as his home away from home.
+The stamp recognized the special relationship Canada shared with Mandela, who referred to this country as his “home away from home.”

 27 YEARS IN PRISON

 During his 27 years in prison, Mandela became a symbol of the moral fight for freedom, equality and justice in South Africa and around the world.
-His message strongly resonated among Canadians, who were at the forefront of the global outcry over his imprisonment and of the unrelenting demand for his release.

 After his release in 1990, Canada was among the first countries Mandela visited.
 Four years later, as president of South Africa, he specifically drew on Canadian values, policies and practices to build his post-apartheid vision of a multi-racial democracy rooted in equality and governed by the rule of law.